eoroyal26/eoroyal26.gethub.io/_posts/2017-08-24-leadership-and-innovation.md

 As a collaborative effort with a Omelia S. Clemmons, School Library Media Specialist at Norland Middle School, I aimed to fulfill the elements of the assignment, while establishing a rapport with Ms. Clemmons.
 Ms. Clemmons was instrumental in providing access to collection data, budget information, and evaluation for the 2022-2023 academic year.
 Consequently, I evaluated all pertinent data to ensure a high degree of analytical accuracy that provided a comprehensive overview of the school’s collection and its impact on the school’s academic and instructional goals.

+<p><b>LIS 6511 Collection Development (Core Course).</b><br/><a href="https://sites.google.com/view/fairuseguide/home" target="blank">Professional Development Materials for Copyright Compliance</a></p>

+In my capacity as Director for Collection Management Services, I noticed a clear misunderstanding from faculty concerning the Fair Use doctrine as outlined by Section 107 of the United States Copyright Act of 1976.
+Therefore, I have developed a guide that explores the acceptable uses of the Fair Use exception and the clear limitations to this expectation.
+With this, the University may avoid copyright violation, which be result in a lawsuit from a publisher or author.
+With this artifact, I can evaluate and reflect on the needs of the faculty, while also resolving their issues with the Fair Use doctrine.

 ## Goal I(b).
 Students demonstrate effective communication skills.